 It is the expectation of our practice that each patient take responsibility to assist with managing their prescription refills

-We ask our patients to monitor their prescription medication closely, and to assess supplies before each office visit.
-We request that patients get their medications refilled at the time of their appointments or, when necessary, to call a prescription in to their pharmacy several days in advance of running out of medication.
+We ask our patients to monitor their prescription medication closely and to assess supplies before each office visit.
+We request that patients get their medications refilled at the time of their appointments or, when necessary, call a prescription into their pharmacy several days in advance of running out of medication.

-Our practice utilizes e-prescribe, which is the computer-based electronic generation, transmission and filling of a medical prescription.
-This process facilitates the process of refills much timelier and with less risk of errors.
+Our practice utilizes e-prescribe, which is the computer-based electronic generation, transmission, and filling of a medical prescription.
+This process facilitates the process of refills much more timelier and with less risk of errors.
 E-prescribing allows our physicians to electronically transmit a new prescription or renewal authorization to a community or mail-order pharmacy.
 We will review and respond to all medication refill requests within 1 business day.
-For your convenience you may request medication refills via the patient portal.
+For your convenience, you may request medication refills via the patient portal.

 The Federal Drug Enforcement Administration (DEA) has made a regulatory decision to reschedule hydrocodone-combination products (Vicodin, Norco, Lortab, Vicodin ES, Acetaminophen/hydrocodone, and other generic version) from Schedule III to a schedule II effective October 6, 2014.